nirgeier/DockerLabs/Labs/002-DockerFile/README.md

 ## 07. Verify the push

-- Login to your DockerHub account and verify that the image exists under your DockerHub account.
+- Login to your `DockerHub` account and verify that the image exists under your `DockerHub` account.

 ---

-## 08 - Test the image
+## 08. Test the image

 - Last step is to test our image
-- To do so we will pull and run the image from DockerHub
+- To do so we will pull and run the image from `DockerHub`
-- Once the container is started we will test the server
+- Once the container has started, we will test the server
     ```sh
     ###
     ### Pull the image from DockerHub